telvarost/HauntedSands-StationAPI/README.md

     * Dead bushes and small plants can be planted on it (they will not grow)
 * Sugar Cube
   * Dissolves when it falls into water or lava
+  * Saddled pigs can eat the sugar cube by walking on it
   * Soil Properties:
     * Sugar Cane can be planted and grow on it
     * Dead bushes and small plants can be planted on it (they will not grow)